frequency-chain/docs/STYLEGUIDE.md

 ## Frequency Message
 Uppercase F and M

-## FRQCY
-Avoid following with the word "tokens"

-## Frequency Content Hash
-Uppercase F, C and H (if Frequency precedes otherwise all lowercase)

-## Frequency Graph Keys
+## Frequency Network Foundation
-Uppercase F, G and K (if Frequency precedes otherwise all lowercase)
+Uppercase F, N and F

-## Frequency Graph Types
+## Frequency Nodes
-Uppercase F, G and T (if Frequency precedes otherwise all lowercase)
+Uppercase F and N

+## FRQCY Tokens
+Always followed with the word tokens with uppercase T.

 ## Functions
-Use Snake Case e.g. on_initialize
+In Frequency use Snake Case e.g. on_initialize

-## Generated Capacity
+## generated Capacity
-Uppercase G and C
+Lowercase g and uppercase C

+## Governance/governance
+Lowercase general, uppercase specific (Frequency Governance)

 ## Graph Change Announcements
-Uppercase G, C and A
+Remove, no longer relevant

 ## Graph Change event
-Uppercase G and C lowercase e
+Remove, no longer relevant

 ## graph edges
 All lowercase

+## graph keys
+All lowercase

 ## Graph SDK
-Uppercase G, S, D, K
+Uppercase G, S, D and K

+## graph types
+All lowercase

+## Handle Display
+Uppercase H and D

+## Interesting, Interesting to note
+Filler words should be avoided

+## Initial Token Distribution
+Uppercase I, T and D

+## internet
+All lowercase (per AP Style)

 ## InterPlanetary File System (IPFS)
 Uppercase I, P, F and S. In the first instance, spell out followed by the acronym in parentheses.
 Use the acronym only thereafter.

+## keypair
+All lowercase

+## Layer 1, Layer 2
+Uppercase L (space) numeral

+## Mainnet
+Uppercase M

 ## Maximum Capacity Staking
-Uppercase M, C and S
+Uppercase M, C and S (is this term in use any more?)

+## mempool
+Lowercase m

+## Message
+Uppercase M

+## Message Batch
+Uppercase M and B

+## Message Payload
+Uppercase M and P

 ## Message Source Account (MSA)
 Uppercase M, S and A. In the first instance, spell out followed by the acronym in parentheses.
 Use the acronym only thereafter.
 Never MSA Account.

-## messages
-Lowercase m

 ## MSA Id
-Uppercase M, S, A and I
+Uppercase M,S, A and I

 ## MUST/MUST NOT
-All Caps when defining rules for specification
+All caps when defining rules in a specification per W3 standard

-## Node Operator
+## node operator
-Uppercase N and O
+All lowercase

+## Nominated Proof-of-Stake algorithm
+official

-## on chain vs on-chain
+## On chain vs. on-chain
-As an adjective prior to a noun use hyphen (i.e. on-chain storage) As a noun no hyphen (i.e. stored on chain)
+As an adjective prior to a noun, use a hyphen (e.g. on-chain storage) As a noun, no hyphen (e.g. stored on chain)

-## Owning User
+## owning user
-Uppercase O and U
+All lowercase

 ## Oxford Comma
 Always use